 Articles and Book Chapters

 “Teaching Quantitative Methods: What Makes It Hard (in Literary Studies).”
-Forthcoming in Debates in the Digital Humanities 2018, edited by Matthew K. Gold and Lauren Klein.
-University of Minnesota Press.
-(Preprint available.)
+Debates in the Digital Humanities 2019, edited by Matthew K. Gold and Lauren Klein.
+University of Minnesota Press, 2019.
+(Open-access version available.)

 “From Reproducible to Productive.”
 CA: Journal of Cultural Analytics, February 2017.